Sebazzz/sebazzz.github.io/_posts/2016-06-07-ordered-tests-with-nunit-mstest-xunit-pt3-nunit.md

 The property which is added to the test is picked up in [`CompositeWorkItem.CreateChildWorkItems`](https://github.com/nunit/nunit/blob/40a0022dc4dd9c92dc6ef1c3fcf936f9ba0e5ba2/src/NUnitFramework/framework/Internal/Execution/CompositeWorkItem.cs#L248).
 Tests with no order are sorted last, tests with order are sorted according to the `Order` property in the dynamic properties bag.

 ### Setting up the boilerplate
 First we set up some general attributes that actually allow us to specify dependencies.
-We define some attributes for methods, which can be easily applied using the `nameof` language construct in C#:
+We define attributes for a method to specify its dependency:

 {% highlight c# %}
 public class TestMethodWithoutDependency : NUnitAttribute, IApplyToTest {